WindChimeRan/pytorch_multi_head_selection_re/README.md

 | Ours (test) | 0.6531 | 0.3153 | 0.4252 |
 | Official (test) | 0.6375 |0.6043 | 0.6204 |

-The official score is suspicious.
-They seems use less strict evaluation.

 We use the strictest setting: a triplet is correct only if the relation and all the tokens of head and tail are correct.

+# Details

+The model was originally used for Chinese IE, thus, it's a bit different from the official paper:

+They use pretrained char-word embedding while we use word embedding initialized randomly; they use 3-layer LSTM while we use 1-layer LSTM.

-# PRs welcome
+# TODO

-Current status
-* No hyperparameter tuning
-* No pretrained embedding
-* No bert embedding
-* No word-char embedding

-Need more datasets and compared models.
+* Tune the hyperparameters for CoNLL04
+* Replace LSTM with BERT for CoNLL04

+Currently, the **exp_name=conll_bert_re** are still under development and not runable.